-Sandalwood is a class of woods harvested from trees within the Santalum genus.
+Sandalwood is harvested from trees within the Santalum genus.

 These trees are heavy, yellow in color, and are extremely aromatic.

-They have been used since ancient times for incense, perfume, jewelry, and many other purposes as well.
+The wood has been used since ancient times for incense, perfume, jewelry, as well as many other purposes.

 There are about 25 species within the Santalum genus, but not all of them are commonly sold.